davelongdev/dave-long-web-studio/content/blog/seo-basics.md

 ## Writing Content for Your Site

-### 1 - Write High Quality Content that's Relevant to your Business and Helpful to Your Customers.
+### 1. Write High-Quality Content that's Relevant to your Business and Helpful to Your Customers.

 There's no substute for good content when it comes to SEO.
 Google's process for ranking web sites for searches is very sophisticated these days.
 You can't just string together a bunch of keywords and expect to get great SEO results.
 It's important that a website's written content makes sense in the overall context of your site and is readable and meaningful to potential customers.

-### 2 - Cover the Topics that are Most Important to your Customers.
+### 2. Cover the Topics that are Most Important to your Customers.

 Try to write about issues realating to your business that are likely to interest your potential customers.
 Think about what questions they might have regarding your business that you could try to help them with.
 What kinds of things might they be searching for answers about on google?
-By covering various topics relevant to your customers, you're creating content that google potentially use as a search result.
-Further, you're also demonstraiting your knowledge about your business and providing them with helpful information.
+By covering various topics relevant to your customers, you're creating content that google could potentially use as a search result.
+Further, you're also demonstraiting your knowledge about your business and providing your customers with helpful information.

 ## Backlinks